Tony Abbott was sworn in as the 28th Prime Minister of Australia on 18 September 2013.

 Mr Abbott was first elected as Member for Warringah in March 1994.
-He has been re-elected as Member for Warringah at six subsequent elections.
+He has been re-elected as Member for Warringah at seven subsequent elections.

-During the Howard Government, Mr Abbott served as a Parliamentary Secretary, Minister, member of Cabinet, and Leader of the House of Representatives.
+During the Howard Government, Mr Abbott served as a Parliamentary Secretary, Minister, Cabinet Minister, and Leader of the House of Representatives.

 As Minister for Employment Services (1998–2001) Mr Abbott oversaw the development of the Job Network and a major expansion of Work for the Dole.